Weight Loss Plateau After Injections: Common Causes and Simple Fixes

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

 Weight loss injections like semaglutide, tirzepatide and liraglutide can feel like magic at first: your appetite drops, the scales move and your energy starts improving.
 But almost everyone eventually hits a point where progress slows or stops altogether.
-This weight loss plateau is frustrating, especially when studies show that medications like GLP-1 agonists can trigger 15 to 25 percent weight loss on average.
+This weight loss plateau is frustrating, especially when studies show that medications like GLP-1 agonists can trigger 15 to 25 per cent weight loss on average.
 So why does the weight suddenly stall?

 The truth is, plateaus happen to almost everyone, even with medication.
 Weight loss plateaus aren’t you ‘failing’ at all; they’re your body slipping into self-protection mode.
 As the kilos drop, your metabolism and hormones reshuffle to help you conserve energy.
 Add changes in appetite, activity and hormones, and you’ve got the perfect recipe for a pause on the scales.